Welcome to the Stevens Point Sculpture Park

 - When is the park open?

-- The park is open year-round, from 6am – 10pm Monday through Friday, and 8am – 9pm Saturday and Sunday.
+- The park is open year-round, Monday through Sunday, sunrise to sunset.
 To view the park from home, take a look at our photo gallery.

 - Is the park wheelchair accessible?